Geotag an image and return a SpatRaster based on coordinates from a

 labs(title = "Mask Inverse")

-# Combine inverse masking and cropping.
+# Combine cropping and inverse masking.

 ex7 <- rasterpic_img(x, img, crop = TRUE, mask = TRUE, inverse = TRUE)